virtualabs/radiobit/micropython/docs/speech.rst

 .. warning::

     WARNING!
-THIS IS ALPHA CODE.

-    We reserve the right to change this API as development continues.
+This is still work in progress; we reserve the right to change this API as development continues.

     The quality of the speech is not great, merely "good enough".
 Given the constraints of the device you may encounter memory errors and / or unexpected extra sounds during playback.
 It's early days and we're improving the code for the speech synthesiser all the time.
 Bug reports and pull requests are most welcome.

 .. py:module:: speech